 Planning to visit China soon?
-Whether it is for vacation or business purpose, if you take a plane, it will take you to the Beijing Capital International Airport (BCIA).
-It is the gateway to enter China, regardless of where you come from.
+Whether it is for vacation or business purposes, if you take a plane, it will take you to the Beijing Capital International Airport (BCIA).
+Beijing Airport Terminals is the gateway to entering China, regardless of where you come from.
 You can imagine how busy it is with so many flights serviced for both domestic and international.
 Unless you have been familiar with this place, you must anticipate what may happen right after stepping your feet off of the plane.

 History of Beijing Capital International Airport

 Beijing Capital International Airport has been opened since March 2nd 1958.
 At first, it only had a small terminal building that still remains to serve VIPs and charter flights.
 Terminal 1 was built then on January 1st 1980.
 It was a development project to add the apron and parking lot.

 The next project was the building of terminal 2 on 1995 which officially started to operate in 1999.
 Meanwhile, Terminal 1 was closed due to renovation and re-opened in 2004.
 The next one is Terminal 3 which was completely constructed in 2008. it can handle passengers up to 73,770,000 in 2012, making the Beijing Capital International Airport become the second busiest one in the world after the Atlanta Airport in the US.

 Opened officially on January 1st 1980, this terminal has been completed with the additional facilities like car parks and parking apron.
 It also became the operational base for all domestic flights since 2008 within its 60,000 square metes of large.